dev-lavv/SpendWise/README.md

-# expense-tracker
+# SpendWise(expense-tracker)
-_Expense-tracker is a project built to keep track of daily expenditures and income._
+SpendWise is a project built to keep track of daily expenditures and income._

-**Link to the website:** [https://income-expense-trackerr.000webhostapp.com/](https://income-expense-trackerr.000webhostapp.com/)
 <br/>